Legislation

 additional eligibility criteria as articulated in regulations

-established pursuant to this section, may be eligible to claim a credit
+established pursuant to this section, may be issued a certificate of tax

-equal to fifty percent of annual wages of an eligible employee.
-The
+credit equal to fifty percent of annual wages of an eligible employee.

 thousand dollars in wages paid annually per eligible employee.
 A